armbian/documentation/docs/User-Guide_Getting-Started-Download-Page.md

 **Boot**

 Insert SD card into a slot and power the board.
-First boot takes around 3 minutes then it might reboot and you will need to wait another one minute to login.
-This delay is because system creates 128Mb emergency SWAP and expand SD card to it's full capacity.
-Worst case scenario boot (with DHCP) takes up to 35 seconds.
+(First) boot (with DHCP) takes up to 35 seconds with a class 10 SD Card and cheapest board.

 **Login**